nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - **System**: MedBook
 - **Main Success Scenario (MSS)**:
   1. User requests to view appointments.
-  2. MedBook shows the user all appointments
+  2. MedBook shows the user all appointments.<br>
      Use case ends.

 ### UC16 - Deleting an Appointment